USS Shenandoah (ZR-1): Crash of Shenandoah

 On 2 September 1925, Shenandoah departed Lakehurst on a promotional flight to the Midwest that would include flyovers of 40 cities and visits to state fairs.
 Testing of a new mooring mast at Dearborn, Michigan, was included in the schedule.
-While passing through an area of thunderstorms and turbulence over Ohio early in the morning of 3 September, during its 57th flight, the airship was caught in a violent updraft that carried it beyond the pressure limits of its gas bags.
-It was torn apart in the turbulence and crashed in three main pieces near Caldwell, Ohio.
+While passing through an area of thunderstorms and turbulence over Ohio early in the morning of 3 September, during its 57th flight, the Shenandoah was caught in a violent updraft that carried the ship beyond the pressure limits of its gas bags.
+The turbulence tore the airship apart, and it crashed in three main pieces near Caldwell, Ohio.
 Fourteen crew members, including Commander Zachary Lansdowne, were killed.
-This included eight members of the crew of the control car (except for Lieutenant Anderson, who escaped before it detached and fell from the airship); two men who fell through holes in the hull; and four mechanics who fell with the engines.
+Lansdowne and eight crew members in the control car (except for Lieutenant Anderson, who escaped) died when the car detached and fell from the airship; two men died after falling through holes in the hull; and four mechanics who fell with the engines were killed.
 There were twenty-nine survivors, who succeeded in riding the three sections of the airship to earth.
 The largest group was eighteen men who made it out of the stern after it rolled into a valley.
 Four others survived a crash landing of the central section.
 The remaining seven were in the bow section which Commander (later Vice Admiral) Charles E. Rosendahl managed to navigate as a free balloon.
-In this group was Anderson who—until he was roped in by the others—straddled the catwalk over a hole.
+In this group was Anderson who—until he was roped in by the others—straddled the catwalk over a large hole.

 The Shenandoah Crash Sites are located in the hillsides of Noble County.
 Site No. 1, in Buffalo Township, surrounded the Gamary farmhouse, which lay beneath the initial break-up.
-An early fieldstone and a second, recent granite marker identify where Commander Lansdowne's body was found.
+An early fieldstone and a second, recent granite marker identifies where Commander Lansdowne's body was found.
 Site No. 2 (where the stern came to rest) is 1/2 mi southwest of Site No. 1 across Interstate 77 in Noble Township.
 The rough outline of the stern is marked with a series of concrete blocks, and a sign marking the site is visible from the freeway.
 Site No. 3 is approximately 6 mi southwest in Sharon Township at the northern edge of State Route 78 on the part of the old Nichols farm where the nose of Shenandoah's bow was secured to trees.
 Although the trees have been cut down, a semi-circular gravel drive surrounds their stumps and a small granite marker commemorates the crash.
 The Nichols house was later destroyed by fire.